The photograph above is of the Museum of Modern Greek Art in Rhodes New Town.

 A three-minute walk from where we stayed is the peaceful and charming Gabriel Charitos Square.
 The square is named after the First Mayor of post-war free Rhodes.
 Gabriel Charitos was elected in 1946.

-This rectangular square is beautifully laid out with a central recreational park surrounded by majestic date palms.
-The square is mostly surrounded by modern hotel blocks with some restaurants at the southern end.
-Of note is the excellent Olive Restaurant where we ate superb meals.
-This is not an affiliate link, but South Coast View is pleased to recommend places where the service and food are excellent.
+The square is beautifully laid out with a central recreational park surrounded by date palms.
+It is bordered by modern hotel blocks and restaurants.
+We enjoyed excellent meals at the Olive Restaurant.
+This is not an affiliate link, but South Coast View is pleased to recommend places with excellent service and food.

 Many date palms in Gabriel Charitos Square in Rhodes New Town